nanasnumber/nanasnumber/src/content/cv/index.md

 - Developed internal tools and libraries to overcome integration overhead around repeated patterns and common use cases.
 - Planned and migrated client legacy projects hosting, ranging from CMS such as WordPress and Drupal to frameworks such as Laravel, Sinatra, and Ruby on Rails.
 - Responsible for front-end optimization and technical SEO optimization, including Google PageSpeed.
+- Oversaw the implementation of location-specific functionality by leveraging the MaxMind GeoLite API.
 - Maintained hosting upkeep across 70 plus sites, ranging from static sites and e-commerce to web applications.
 - Built and maintained a deployment pipeline, integrating CI/CD (Continuous Integration, Continuous Deployment) within platforms such as Netlify, GitLab, GitHub, and Bitbucket.